SchabrechtsK/SchabrechtsK.be/content/posts/2020-01-02-my-2019-personal-retrospective.md

 ### Vlog 2.0

-I started a new vlog series called <a rel="noreferrer noopener" aria-label="Vlog 2.0 (opens in a new tab)" href="https://www.youtube.com/playlist?list=PLDwQRYvEa4xV8z81zYYQ6WbtVDLtoXOjL" target="_blank">Vlog 2.0</a>.
+I started a new vlog series called [Vlog 2.0](https://www.youtube.com/playlist?list=PLDwQRYvEa4xV8z81zYYQ6WbtVDLtoXOjL "Vlog 2.0").
 But after a while, the same issues came up as with version 1.
 I started doubting the content, the delivery and myself.

 I need to review the process, the content and the delivery.
 That means 2020 might see a continuation of the vlog.